sez11a/liferay-docs/guidelines/working-with-github-in-browser.markdown

 those changes with others using pull requests.

-As you work more with GitHub projects you'll want to become familiar with using Git a and Git related desktop tools.
+As you work more with GitHub projects you'll want to become familiar with using Git and Git related desktop tools.
 Visit GitHub's [Help](https://help.github.com/) site to learn more.